Jhonnathan

-Jhonnathan Espedito Coco Wagner (born 4 March 2001), simply known as Jhonnathan, is a Brazilian footballer who plays for Chapecoense.
+Jhonnathan Espedito Coco Wagner (born 4 March 2001), simply known as Jhonnathan, is a Brazilian footballer who plays for Figueirense.
 Mainly a central defender, he can also play as a defensive midfielder.

 Career

 Born in Foz do Iguaçu, Paraná, Jhonnathan joined Santos' youth setup in March 2018, from Inter de Limeira.
 On 14 May 2018, he signed a youth contract with Santos.

 In October 2019, Jhonnathan signed his first professional contract with the club, until September 2021.
 He made his first team debut for Peixe on 3 March 2021, coming on as a second-half substitute for Wagner Leonardo in a 1–1 Campeonato Paulista home draw against Ferroviária.

 On 19 May 2021, Jhonnathan renewed his contract until April 2026.
 After failing to appear in any further match for the first team, he was loaned to Série C side Brasil de Pelotas on 20 June 2022.

 On 28 November 2022, Santos agreed to loan Jhonnathan to ABC for the 2023 season.
 He scored his first professional goal the following 8 February, netting the winner in a 1–0 Campeonato Potiguar away success over Força e Luz.

 On 21 December 2023, Jhnnathan was loaned to Água Santa for the 2024 Campeonato Paulista.
 The following 15 April, he moved to Chapecoense also in a temporary deal until the end of the year.

 On 13 December 2024, Jhonnathan signed a permanent two-year deal with Chape.